syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-group.md

 {% endtabs %}

-You can find an example about overloads of the ExecuteGroup method from the Following table:
+You can find an example about overloads of the ExecuteGroup method from the following table:

 <table>
 <thead>